Resources

 Through blood tests, hormone levels are examined, including values for Anti-Müllerian Hormone (AMH), hormone tests (FSH, LH, E2), prolactin (PRL), thyroid-stimulating hormone (TSH), testosterone, etc.

-Vaginal ultrasound involves scanning the uterus, cervix, ovaries, and other areas using a probe to obtain detailed images.
-Compared to abdominal ultrasound, vaginal ultrasound provides higher accuracy and can detect conditions such as uterine fibroids, endometrial polyps, endometriomas, and ovarian tumors that may affect infertility.
+Transvaginal ultrasound involves scanning the uterus, cervix, ovaries, and other areas using a probe to obtain detailed images.
+Compared to abdominal ultrasound, transvaginal ultrasound provides higher accuracy and can detect conditions such as uterine fibroids, endometrial polyps, endometriomas, and ovarian tumors that may affect infertility.

 ✅ Hysterosalpingogram (HSG)